harshitmehra1/Customer_Churn/README.md

-## 🧠 Why Docker?
+### 🧠 Why Docker

-Docker ensures your project runs exactly the same way on every system —
-no more “works on my machine” issues 🚀
+>  *Docker ensures your project runs exactly the same way on every system — no “works on my machine” issues.*

 ---